shopware/docs/guides/plugins/apps/app-scripts/cart-manipulation.md

 ### Remove a line item

-You can remove line-items by providing the `id` of the line-item that should be removed.
+You can remove line items by providing the `id` of the line-item that should be removed.

 {% code title="Resources/scripts/cart/my-cart-script.twig" %}
 ```twig